Poll: Biden Takes Double-Digit Lead Over Trump

 Trump's strongest groups continue to be white evangelical Christians, rural voters and whites without college degrees.
 But Trump's advantage among whites without a degree is down a net of 19 points from last month.

-In September, Trump led with whites without a degree 63% to 33%.
+In September, Trump led among whites without a college degree 63% to 33%.
 That has significantly narrowed this month to a 54%-43% advantage for Trump.
 Trump won them 66% to 29% in 2016 over Hillary Clinton.

 The one group the Biden campaign has to be concerned about is Latinos.
-Biden is only leading 55% to 37% with Latinos.
+Biden is leading only 55% to 37% with Latinos.
 Clinton won Latinos 66% to 28% in 2016.

 Biden's widened lead comes on the heels of Trump's erratic first debate performance, the vice presidential debate and Trump's contracting COVID-19.
-By a 53%-to-35% margin, likely voters say Biden and his running mate, California Sen. Kamala Harris, benefitted more from the debates than Trump and Vice President Pence.
+By a 53%-to-35% margin, likely voters say Biden and his running mate, California Sen. Kamala Harris, benefited more from the debates than Trump and Vice President Pence.

-Even a quarter of Republicans say Biden-Harris benefitted more or they're unsure.
+Even a quarter of Republicans say the Biden-Harris ticket benefited more or they're unsure.

 Trump's presidency seen as a failure

-A slim majority — 52% — of likely voters say Trump's presidency has been a failure compared to 45% who say it's been a success.
+A slim majority — 52% — of likely voters say Trump's presidency has been a failure, compared with 45% who say it has been a success.

-Democrats and Republicans have essentially mirror images of how they view this president — 91% of Democrats say Trump's presidency has been a failure, while 93% of Republicans say it's been a success.
+Democrats and Republicans have essentially mirror images of how they view this president — 91% of Democrats say Trump's presidency has been a failure, while 93% of Republicans say it has been a success.
 But with independents, a group Trump won in 2016, 56% say his presidency has been a failure.

-Whites are split; three-quarters of Black voters say it's been a failure, as do 53% of Latinos and 62% of whites with a college degree.
+Whites are split; three-quarters of Black voters say Trump's presidency has been a failure, as do 53% of Latinos and 62% of whites with a college degree.
 A majority — 56% — of whites without a college degree, however, think his presidency has been a success.

-Trump seen as "incompetent," Biden seen as "honest"
+Trump seen as "incompetent"; Biden seen as "honest"

-Americans also largely view President Trump negatively.
+Americans also largely view Trump negatively.
 In an open-ended question, respondents were asked to describe the candidates in one word.

 For Trump, the word that stands out is "incompetent," while for Biden it is "honest."